PxINKY/GoldCard/Privacy Policy.md

 ### 1. Using Gold Card
 a.
 Gold Card has permission to collect the following information:

-* Guild name and server ID
+* Guild name and ID

-* Guild owners Name and ID
+* Guild owners name and ID

-* Guild member count
+* Guild user count

 * User commands / messages containing the set Gold Card prefix (Default prefix: '>')